 In order to create AI+ we need to build intelligent systems that leverage new and existing techniques, to generate informed, rational decisions in an automated way.To do this we will employ probabilistic programming (PP) Gordon et al. , Staton , Goodman et al. , Staton et al. , Minka et al. , Wood et al. , whose aims can be seen from two vantage points.
 On the one hand, the programming languages community Staton et al. , who look at how to formally define the semantics of a probabilistic programming language (PPL), which in turn enables them to analyze how programs can be transformed into something that represents a probability, or a density.
 This then characterizes the class of models that a program defined by a particular set of semantics can represent.
 On the other hand, the statistics and machine learning community, who look at how one can apply PPLs to the real world, via flexible systems that leverage existing inference algorithms Hoffman et al. , Neal , Welling and Teh , Gelman et al. .
 By turning those inference algorithms into generalizable algorithms, the community provides an automated way to perform general-purpose inference.
 It is standard nomenclature to refer to the system as the thing doing the inference and the PPL as the semantics and syntax that define the rules and characteristics of a language.
 The combination of the two creates a probabilistic programming system (PPS).
 It is common among those of the latter vantage point to call a PPS a PPL, throughout this work I shall keep the distinction clear.

 Unsupervised and Multi-task Learning for Computer Vision – Xu Ji

-Machine Learning for Processing Sensor Data – Shuyu Lin
+Learning Meaningful Embeddings of Complex Data – Shuyu Lin